 3. Lithobates grylio (Pig Frog) - I have heard this species in Texas and have recordings from Florida.
 Unfortunately, the salt water storm surge from Hurricane Ike wiped out my known location for them before I could make a trip to get a recording.
 I am searching for a new location and hoping they make a comeback in the marshes that were inundated with saltwater.

-4. Eleutherodactylus planirostris (Greenhouse Frog) - This is one species I "kind of" have Texas recordings of.
-I have definitely recorded them in Florida, but I have a recording of what might be Eleutherodactylus planirostris, but I am not sure and I didn't see the frog and it is calling from among dozens of E. cystignathoides.
+4. Eleutherodactylus planirostris (Greenhouse Frog) - This is one species I "might" have Texas recordings of.
+I have definitely recorded them in Florida, but I have a recording of what might be Eleutherodactylus planirostris from Chambers County, Texas, but I am not sure and I didn't see the frog and it is calling from among dozens of E. cystignathoides.
 Their calls and their appearance are very similar!
 Unfortunately, their range is likely to be spreading in Texas in the coming years so I will probably be able to fill this gap.